cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - request, a CredentialRequest structure
-- pkS, public key of the server
+- pkS, the public key of the server
-- kU, OPRF key associated with idU
+- kU, the OPRF key associated with idU
-- envU, Envelope associated with idU
+- envU, the Envelope associated with idU

 Output:
 - response, a CredentialResponse structure